Supported editions for this feature: Enterprise; Education Standard and Education Plus. Compare your edition

 - To view client-side encrypted event descriptions, users must use Google Calendar.

-Some features aren't available with client-side encrypted calendar events—for example:
+Some features aren't available

-- Search for event descriptions
+- Searching for event descriptions

-- Encrypt or decrypt events offline
+- Encrypting or decrypting events offline

-Some features aren't available with client-side encryption emails—for example:
+Some features aren't available

 Setting up CSE